castle/castle-java/README.md

 ## Initialize the SDK

-Go to the settings page of your Castle account and find your **API Secret** and (optionally) your **APP ID**.
+Go to the settings page of your Castle account and find your **API Secret**

 **Alt 1.
 Initialize using ENV variables**

-On initialization the Castle SDK will look for the secret in the `CASTLE_SDK_API_SECRET` environment variable.
+On initialization the Castle SDK will look for the secret in the `CASTLE_API_SECRET` environment variable.
 If it is set, no options needs to be passed to the initializer.

 ```java
 Castle.initialize();